 But the slope of the Pigeonnier vineyard spilling down from the 15th-century Château Lagrézette gives Clos Triguedina some serious competition.
-Led by Yannick and Arnaud, I toured the winery, built right into the hillside.
-They explained that when workers dug out the space for the winery in 1992, they preserved each layer of soil individually, so that the terroir might be restored to its former condition once construction was complete.
+Led by Sales Administrator Yannick Druon, I toured the winery, built right into the hillside.
+He explained that when workers dug out the space for the winery in 1992, they preserved each layer of soil individually, so that the terroir might be restored to its former condition once construction was complete.

 I won’t soon forget the 2015 “White Vision” Le Pigeonnier Viognier.
 It was wonderfully fragrant, with aromas of jasmine and white peach.
 It tasted full and fat, but not blowsy — oodles of focused spice and orangey acids gave the big, bold wine some firm boundaries.
 Nor was the less-expensive 2010 “Dame de Grézette” Chardonnay any slouch.
 It smelled fresh and fruity, not oaky, and though its fruit was deliciously creamy, this wine had no buttery or woodsy notes.
 Zesty spice built and built, and the wine ended dry.
 Very refined.